 Through these simple and effortless steps, you can finally get back on track from where you left off.
 Keep in mind that these activities are not fool-proof solutions to recover from drug abuse.
 Make sure to seek appropriate medical attention and find as many health resources as you can.

 You’re going to need as much help as you did in battling drug addiction, maybe even more.
-Mere determination in quitting drug abuse is an achievement in itself.
+Mere determination to quit drug abuse is an achievement in itself.
 Allow yourself to feel victorious.
 You’ve already won the first half of the battle, and you deserve to bask in that success.

 As soon as you’re through, buckle up and brace yourself because the battle isn’t over yet.
 With the right mindset and the right people, the phases that come immediately after drug addiction can be overcome.